pchj/ModelEarth-RealityStream/path.md

 The term "features" is more prevalent in machine learning and data science. "factors" has a stronger association with statistics and social sciences.

-Each target dataset will contain 2 columns:
+Each target dataset will contain 2 columns.
-The value 1 or 0 in the "Target" column
+1. The location column with one of the following column names:
-The location column with one of the following column names:
+Country (2-char), State (2-digit fips), County or Fips (5-digit fips), Zip (5 char, 6 in China), or Voxel (2 char)

-Country (2-char), State (2-digit fips), County or Fips (5-digit fips), Zip (5 char, 6 in China), or Voxel (2 char).
+2. The "Target" column containing 1 or 0

 Small sample features and target data will reside within the "input/[data]/features" folders for each data source.